Spectral influence in networks: An application to Input-Output analysis: Basics of graph theory

-0.5cm Throughout this paper, our results concern weighted directed graphs, those results could be adapted to undirected graphs as well.
-We recall next some fundamental results from graph topology and non-negative matrix theory, the reader could consult for example \cite{Gross2018} and \cite{Horn2013} for more details.
+0.5cm Throughout this paper, our results concern \textbf{weighted directed graphs} with \textbf{non-negative weights}, those results could be adapted to undirected graphs as well.
+We refer the reader, for example, to \cite{Gross2018} for a comprehensive presentation of the following definitions.